 We find the best sides for slow cooker pot roast are carbohydrates and vegetables, such as

 These are just some common pairings to serve alongside your pot roast.
-Trust us, you can’t go wrong with whatever side you choose.
+Feel free to mix and match any sides you like best.

 Storage Options